2 Days in Florence: A First-Timers Guide

 Piazza Duomo is filled with cute bars, or as Americans call them cafés, and gelaterie.
 But what it’s famous for is it’s famous Duomo.
 This Duomo, that goes by the name of Santa Maria del Fiore Cathedral, is the largest in Europe and the third ever built.

 Many put Giotto tower on their list when it comes to capturing expansive views of Florence.
 That’s because they don’t know that the true beauty, and thrill, comes from the Duomo’s cupola di Brunelleschi!
-It’s a must in my opinion when spending 2 days in Florence.
+It's a must in my opinion when spending 2 days in Florence.
 Rather than visit Giotto’s tower, Pat and I pre-ordered tickets to climb up to the Duomo’s cupola or dome.
 You have to pre-order tickets, you can’t buy them in the moment so get on it quick.
-We recommend you do this first thing in the morning because you’ll have to wait outside in line for a bit.
-The sun is strong in the afternoon if you are here in the summer, so in the morning the Duomo keeps you in the shade while you wait in line.

 There are a few requirements in order to take in the one-of-a-kind views from the cupola.
 You have to be pretty fit, not claustrophobic, and not afraid of heights.
 To get to the Duomo’s cupola you have to walk up 462 steps that were originally not intended for the public.
 They were used by the workers who had built the cupola so the spaces are tight and steps narrow and steep.
 Before reaching the top, you will have the opportunity to walk around a glass enclosing surrounding the inside of the dome (pictured above).
 This enclosing is high in the air and allows you to get a good look at Giorgio Vasari’s last judgement fresco.

 It may seem early for lunch, but trust me after having a laid back breakfast and visiting the cupola over 3 hours will go by.
 The wait time and hike up and down the cupola take a long time.
 Plus you’re exhausted from all the steps so your stomach is probably growling at you.
 Head over a couple of streets down to Ino in Via Georgofili 3 for Italian’s go-to lunch panini, Italian sandwiches typically composed of a cheese and meat such as prosciutto o salame.
 Choose from one of the many local panini and eat it inside or take it to go.
 Specials of the day are written on a scrap of paper and his ingredients are some of the best around.
 I’m talking about products like sun-dried pachino tomatoes from Sicily and prosciutto di San Daniele.
+While Ino is a classic famous Florentine panino, if you're interested in checking out more local eats that aren't crowded with tourists, see my full Florence off the beaten path guide for the exact locations.

 How To Travel In Italy- 2 Days In Florence piazza della signoria palazzo vecchio

 If the Duomo is the heart of the city, Piazza della Signoria right next to it, is the main piazza or town square.
 Many don’t know it’s history, but it was an area with houses and towers owned by some of the richest factions that supported the Pope and the Holy Roman Empire, the Guelfi and Ghibellini.
 As with all rich factions, a feud erupted between the two and all the houses and towers were destroyed.
 From then on, the area was proclaimed cursed and construction was prohibited.
 As a result, it became a piazza, the center of political and social life rich in art, architecture and history.
 Dominating this piazza is Palazzo Vecchio, which now houses numerous rich and historic pieces of art, one of which was the David that is now kept at l’Accademia.
-Buy yourself a ticket and go get lost in the architecture and artwork in Palazzo Vecchio for a couple of hours.

 2 days in Florence isn't complete without a walk across Ponte Vecchio, the oldest bridge in all of Florence, towards the Oltrarno area.
 As you cross, you will notice that every little house on it is occupied by either jewelers or goldsmiths.
 This is not because of tourism, but was actually a law instated by Ferdinand I in 1593.
 Originally all the houses were owned by fishermen, butchers and tanneries.
 The dreaded smell irritated Ferdinand I who had to walk across it everyday, so he made it law that only goldsmith and jewelers could reside there.
 It is also the only bridge in Florence that was not blown up during WWII by the Germans.
 Reason being that the Germans had a soft spot for the bridge because the 3 opened arches in the middle were created exclusively for Hitler when he visited.